 With the primary goal of reducing the energy it takes to heat and cool a home, we realized that by reducing the heating and cooling requirements with super insulation and tight construction, it was not as cost effectiveness to design homes with walls of windows and huge amounts of thermal mass.
 This is not to say it eliminated the need for passive solar design, only that it changed the equation and allowed for more flexibility in design.
 This means passive solar homes can be designed in conventional architectural styles that don't look "solar".

 In the late 1970s we found the super insulated building system we had been seeking when we discovered polyurethane structural insulated panels (SIPs).
 We built our first SIP home at that time and have been building with SIPs ever since.

 Today we design passive solar homes in most architectural styles, ranch, Southwestern, Craftsman, prairie, contemporary and many more.
 We place windows where they are most useful and attractive and on all 4 sides of the home!
 Every primary, daytime room has abundant day lighting, with light coming in from at least 2 sides.
 Super insulation and low infiltration means that temperatures are more stable and comfortable year round... naturally.
-Our new generation homes are beautiful, functional, healthy and super energy efficient, using renewable energy and new, smart materials for the exterior shell that insulate better in less space.
-They are also more cost effective, more comfortable and much more aesthetically pleasing that their 1970s predecessors.
+Our new generation of homes are beautiful, functional, healthy and super energy efficient.
+With small heating and cooling loads, using site generated renewable energy is more cost effective.
+The smart materials used in the exterior shell insulate better in less space and allow for more pleasing and flexible architectural environments.
+They are also more cost effective, more comfortable and much more aesthetically pleasing than their 1970s predecessors.